People trying our homemade dishwasher detergent have many questions, so we compiled this FAQ page to answer the common

 Q: How can I keep my detergent from turning into a solid rock after mixing?

 A: The citric acid in the recipe promotes clumping of ingredients.
 A great way to avoid having a rock-hard clump of detergent is to leave the mixture out on the counter for 1-2 days (out of reach for kids and pets) WITHOUT a lid.
-Stir the mixture several times each day before storing with a tight-fitting lid.
+Stir the mixture several times each day before storing it with a tight-fitting lid.

 Adding a teaspoon of rice to the recipe should also help eliminate some (not all) of the clumping by absorbing moisture.
 One reader suggested putting rice in the toe of an old pair of pantyhose and tying off the end.
 Your rice sachet can be re-used for future batches.

 If you diligently stirred the mixture and you still have clumping problems, dump the entire hard mess into a food processor and pulse until it resembles powder again.
 (You don’t need to have a dedicated food processor for this because it’s the same powder you’ll use to wash dishes anyway.)

-Some readers have commented that storing their homemade detergent in the refrigerator keeps the detergent from clumping and makes it more soluble when adding to the dishwasher.
+Some readers have commented that storing their homemade detergent in the refrigerator keeps the detergent from clumping and makes it more soluble when added to the dishwasher.

 Try adding a silica packet (do not open or eat!), the little bead-filled packets from a vitamin bottle, a new purse, or new shoes.
 It should absorb moisture and prevent clumping.